s-samsam225/s-samsam225.github.io/membership.md

   <div class="box-container">
     <div class="boxed first-box">
       <h3>Professional Evening with Industry (PEI)</h3>
 <p>The Diversity Organizations of the Jacobs School of Engineering come together every year to hold a unique event for companies to meet with the accomplished students of the Jacobs School of Engineering.
 Our five organizations have come together to create this exceptional annual event to build a bridge between all three sectors: the student, the professional, and the community.
-Company representatives are welcome to mingle with students through formal and informal spaces.</p>p>
+Company representatives are welcome to mingle with students through formal and informal spaces.</p>
     </div>
     <div class="boxed">
-      National & Regional Conferences
+      <h4>National & Regional Conferences</h4>
+      <p>STEM @ UC San Diego takes part in annual conferences organized by oSTEM Incorporated and by oSTEM Region F, a collection of western chapters.
+Through these conferences, members can present in poster session, attend a career fair, and meet with LGBTQIA+ faculty and industry professionals. oSTEM @ UC San Diego's members have gained new knowledge, broadened their horizons and made meaningful connections through attendance at these conferences, and looks forward to attending the 13th Annual oSTEM National Conference in Anaheim, CA from November 9-11, 2023. </p>
     </div>
     <div class="boxed">
       General Body Meeting